Tiberriver256/Tiberriver256.GitHub.io/_posts/2023-04-20-as-a-father-what-i-wish-people-knew-about-autism.md

 Let's dive a little deeper into that.

-## Each autistic person is their person
+## Each autistic person is their own person

 In the same way that two people with the diagnosis of *normal* can be extremely different people, two people with the diagnosis of *autism* are likely to be entirely different.
 They have different personalities, likes, and